loggar/note/docker/docker.settings/ubuntu.docker.install.md

 sudo usermod -aG docker $USER
 ```

-At this point you must close your terminal and open a new one so that you can run Docker without sudo.
+At this point you must close your terminal and open a new one so that you can run Docker without `sudo`.
 You might as well do it now!

 ## Install Docker Compose